 In 1987, officials announced a decision to demolish the Walled City and resettle its inhabitants.
 At that time, it had 50,000 inhabitants on 26,000 sq. meters (31,000 sq. yards).
 Its population density was therefore extreme, at 1,923,077 per sq. km.
 This made it one of the planet’s most densely populated urban areas.

 Oradour-sur-Glan is a town in west-central France.
 It has one of the saddest histories of abandoned places in the world.
 The original village was destroyed on June 10, 1944.
-On this day, a German Waffen-SS company murdered 642 of its inhabitants.
+On this day, a German Waffen-SS company murdered 643 of its inhabitants.
 A new village was built after the war on a nearby site.
-The original has been maintained as a memorial.
+The ruins of the old Oradour-sur-Glan are being maintained as a memorial, as is the cemetary.
+The site has a highly-rated museum.

 Kolmanskop is a ghost town in southern Namibia.
 It used to be a small mining village.
 Today, it is a popular tourist destination.
 The joint firm NAMDEB (Namibia-De Beers) offers travel services for the place.